-The choice for best budget tablet for artists is really quite simple: the Apple iPad Air.
+The choice for best budget tablet for artists is really quite simple: the New Apple iPad Air (4th / fourth generation).

 The iPad Air has a smaller screen than the iPad pro, that doesn’t reach all the way to the edges or have quite the same “pop” factor, but it is still brilliant, accurate and attractive.

 The iPad Air also has a slightly smaller storage capability, which means you can store less work on the tablet itself – but I think most people will still be using some form of Apple laptop and big Hard Drives, SSD or Could Storage, so this may not be a big deal.

 The processor it not as powerful or fast, and working on very large or complex graphics there can definitely be a difference.